dgheig/API-2021-SMTP/README.md

 ## Mockmock

 This is a mock server for mailing.
-It behaves exactly as a real SMTP server would when handling messages and responding, but won't have any external impact as sending the mail to its recipients.
+It behaves exactly as a real SMTP server would when handling messages and responding to requests, but won't send out the messages.

 Its repository is integrated using git [subtree](https://www.atlassian.com/git/tutorials/git-subtree) for it is simpler to use than git submodules.